altimmons/LangNotes/Linux/ShellNotes.md

 What happened there?
 The name of the file that I was trying to edit was /etc/SomeFile.conf (note the capital "F.") I typed a lower-case "f" and vi saw my error as a request for a new file.
 Once I closed out of vi I was able to fix my mistake with the following formula: `^error^correction`.
 Also notice that it only changed the first instance of "f" and not the second.

-If you need a global replacement, you’ll need to use a different kind of history modifier that’s discussed in the Word Modifiers section below.
+If you need a global replacement, you'll need to use a different kind of history modifier that's discussed in the Word Modifiers section below.

-Hats needn’t be only used for errors… Let’s say you have a few redundant commands that can’t be handled with a wildcard, hats will work great for you.
+Hats needn't be only used for errors… Let's say you have a few redundant commands that can't be handled with a wildcard, hats will work great for you.
 For example:

 $ dd if\=kern.flp of\=/dev/fd0